PDTenpas/pdtenpas.github.io/pages/bookmarks/feeds.md

 [**Not So Standard Deviations**](http://nssdeviations.com/): Roger Peng and Hilary Parker talk about the latest in data science and data analysis in academia and industry.

-[**Data Skeptic**](https://dataskeptic.com/): Data Skeptic is your source for a perspective of scientific skepticism on topics in statistics, machine learning, big data, artificial intelligence, and data science.

 ## Blogs